Storyline 360 Accessibility Conformance Report

 Supports

-Provide text-based alternatives for multimedia content.
-For example, add a button or link that displays a layer with a text-based description of the media.
+Authors can provide text-based alternatives for multimedia content, such as offering a button or link that reveals a layer with a text description of the media.

 1.2.9 Audio-only (Live) (Level AAA)